 Mesh windows allow limited airflow into the tent.
 Feels a bit shaky in windy conditions.

-This pop up beach canopy has enough room for two adults and two children.
+This pop-up beach canopy has enough room for 2 adults and 2 children.
 The front ground flap can be closed with velcro to give you and your family a private place to change your clothes.

 This canopy is not rain or waterproof.
 The interior height doesn’t seem to be high enough to allow you to sit in a chair.

-Unique design with a 360-degree ventilation, wide opening, mid-level space, mid-range price.
+Unique design with 360-degree ventilation, a wide opening, mid-level space, and mid-range price.
 Galvanized steel frame keeps it in place in most conditions.
 Lightweight and easy setup.

 Extremely difficult to take down, fold, and put back into its carrying case.
 Comes with inadequate instructions.